rhenenrpg/rhenenrpg.github.io/mgmp/foundry/auto-login/README.md

 ## Foundry Autologin - Change 3: FoundryVTT custom post

-Alas this functionality requires foundryvtt server changes, hosting on linux only requires the folder foundry/resources/app of a foundryvtt version.
+Alas this functionality requires foundryvtt core server changes, when adapting the foundryvtt core the update functionality **CANNOT*** be used anymore.
+New releases should be manually downloaded, patched and deploy to the server instances.
+Hosting on linux only requires the folder foundry/resources/app of a foundryvtt version.
 A folder that only contains public code, minimized code and images.

 The custom post "announce-discord-user" creates a user if it does not exist and assigns/updates it's password and role if needed.